tutek1/DTLabs/07_Animation&Physics/lab07.md

 #### Hinge on two cubes
-You can also connect two rigidbodies to each other, like I did here with two cubes:
+You can also connect two rigidbodies to each other, as I did here with two cubes:

 ![](img/CubeHinge.gif)

 > aside positive
-> It is also possible to add more `HingeJoint3D` (or other joints) nodes to create a chain of several objects all connected to each other.
+> It is also possible to add more `HingeJoint3D` (or other joints) nodes to create a chain of several objects all connected.